-- As soon as your cutting formed some roots (roots should be around 2 to 3 cm long), you can put the cuttings in a fresh pot with fresh soil.
+- As soon as your cutting forms some roots (roots should be around 2 to 3 cm long), you can put the cuttings in a fresh pot with fresh soil.

-Note: When propagating your Hedera helix, you should make sure that the propagation takes place in a bright location.
+Note: When propagating your Hedera helix, you should ensure that the propagation occurs in a bright location.
 Also, average room temperature is a requirement during the propagation time.

 6 Key Care Tips For Hedera Helix

 1. English Ivy does very well under fluorescent light.
-If you are struggling to provide your plant with the right amount and intensity of sunlight, consider growing your plant under grow lights.
+If you struggle to provide your plant with the right amount and intensity of sunlight, consider growing your plant under grow lights.

 2. Regular misting of the leaves is a good measure to prevent spider mites infestations of your Hedera Helix.